 Alignment - National and State Standards

-- Continued alignment to national and state standards - Aligned to Technology Standards and other STEM initiatives where those standards exist - Expanded reach into the Technology Education market
+- Aligned to state standards in all 50 states. - Aligned to Technology Standards and other STEM initiatives where those standards exist - Expanded reach into the Technology Education market - Workshops planned as a science/CTE teacher partnership for attendees.

 Measure Success